Pobednik: 2019 – 2020 reconstruction

 After transportation to Smederevo, it turned out that the statue is even in the worse condition than previously estimated, including terrible statics and loosened sword and eagle.
 A construction made of stainless steel was added inside the sculpture, to properly connect it to the pedestal.
 Also, it was discovered that part of the tombstone was embedded into the base.
 Tombstone probably originated from the Old Cemetery, the 19th cemetery in Tašmajdan.
 The cemetery was relocated by 1927 to the Belgrade New Cemetery and the remaining tombstones were reused for various construction works around the city.
 The stone will be preserved and exhibited.
 Though this was the usual practice in the Balkans in general (the old, reused materials are called spolije), art historians are surprised that a tombstone was used as the pedestal.

 Due to the high concentration of sulfur dioxide in Belgrade atmosphere, the patina is mostly made of copper sulfate.
 However, it developed unevenly, so some parts of the sculpture are light green while some are black.
 It will be cleaned as much as possible (including dry ice) as patina is eating out the copper core.
 To slow down the process, the Pobednik will be treated with special chemicals.
 The oxides were removed using the technique of the dry ice abrasive blasting at the temperature of -75 C. It was discovered that the nose was partially covered with bronze tin patch, presumably because of the faulty mold.
 The patch separated in time which allowed for the water to enter inside the sculpture which explains why everything rusted and decayed inside.
 Kuzmanović cast a proper bronze section of the nose and closed it.
 It was also found that the steel connection between the handle and the blade of the sword completely corroded.
 The screw which also supported it was completely rotten and disappeared.
-It was a pure luck that the blade didn't fell down from the pedestal.
+It was a pure luck that the blade didn't fall down from the pedestal.
 Over 30 bullet and shrapnel holes were found on the statue.
 One cannonball was discovered in one of its legs.

 To prevent further tilting of the column and to make static of the foundation firmer, eight rebar bars were drilled into the ground.
 Each has a diameter of 40 mm and an average length of 10 m.
 Their purpose is not to straighten the column, only to make it more stable, so it will remain tilted.
 The column was cleaned from soot and the cracks in it, some up to 15 cm deep, were filled.
 The sculpture had a total of almost 100 dents and in the end weighted a half of ton more than before the restoration.